 How To Use Gmail Without a Phone Number

 There are multiple ways you can create a Gmail account without verification.
-One of the easiest ways to do this is through the Gmail app because no matter how you sign up you can opt-out on giving a phone number for verification.
-Another way is to put your age to 15, as Gmail will assume you don’t have your own phone number yet.
+One of the easiest ways to do this is through the Gmail app because no matter how you sign up you can opt-out of giving a phone number for verification.
+Another way is to input your age as 15, as Gmail will assume you don’t have your own phone number yet.

 Keep in mind that although these steps do work, sometimes when you sign in to another computer, or if you sign in for a second time, the app will ask you for your phone number.
 To avoid this, add another e-mail for verification before you sign-in again so it can ask for that e-mail.
 Add another e-mail with the age being 15 – and you’re good to go!

 When all else fails, you can use a phone number duping software.
 This way, Gmail has a phone number that isn’t yours.